+Portfolio Managers: Richard A.

-Portfolio Managers: Richard A. Hocker, Founder, Director, Chief Investment Officer and Chief Executive Officer of the Advisor.
+Richard A. Hocker, Chief Executive Officer and Director of the Advisor.
 He has managed the Fund since inception in 2015.

-Eric J. Green, CFA, Senior Managing Partner and Director of Research of the Advisor.
+Eric J. Green, CFA, Chief Investment Officer of Equity, Senior Portfolio Manager, and Senior Managing Partner of the Advisor.
 He has managed the Fund since inception in 2015.

-The minimum initial investment for Institutional Class shares is \$100,000.
+The minimum initial investment for Institutional Class shares is \$10,000.
 The minimum initial investment for Investor Class shares is \$2,500 (\$1,000 for IRA accounts and accounts in connection with the Automatic Investment Plan).